 “We want beer!
 We want beer!” chanted the Philadelphia denizenas as President Herbert Hoover made his way to his front row seat at Shibe for Game 5.
 Well, the crowd didn’t just want beer, they needed an illegal ice-cold beverage after the heart-stopping thriller at Shibe that would have knocked Carrie Nation off the wagon with it’s intensity.

-Up stepped birthday boy Mule Haas.
+Up stepped birthday boy Mule Haas, hoping to celebrate his 26th birthday with champagne.
 Malone took a deep breath.
 He was still only two outs away from swinging the momentum and the home field advantage back to Chicago.
 He had been told that Haas didn’t like them high and inside, so he was determined to deliver a pitch there.
 He did.
 Haas liked it.
 SMACK!
 As the Philadelphia Bulletin reported:

 With shocking vigor he whammed the ball over the right field fence!